Creating rotas without the aid of rota planning software can be a bit of a nightmare.

 Whatever method you choose, give your staff plenty of notice of any changes and be flexible if the revised rota doesn't work for everyone involved.

-A common problem when using a paper rota is that staff who aren't around when it's put up will have no idea when they're next in.
+A common complaint about an unfair rota at work when using a paper rota is that staff who aren't around when it's put up will have no idea when they're next in.

 There is no tried-and-tested workaround for the paper problem, but managers using Excel or Google Sheets for staff scheduling can send their finished rotas out to their entire team via email (just be sure to send out the new version every time you make a change).